March 9, 2020

 Punta Mona is the actualized dream of Stephen Brooks.

 Stephen Brooks is a world-renowned ethnobotanist, permaculture designer and educator, and the founder and primary Director of Punta Mona, our home for one week of conscious discovery in the rainforests of Costa Rica.
 When you hike into this exquisite, private beachfront oasis, you are walking into Stephen’s dream.
 His dream of a more sustainable, community-oriented, and interconnected world.
-It was difficult to choose only 7 questions for Stephen, but lucky for us, we will get to soak up his wealth of knowledge for one week on Unsettled: Costa Rica this October.
+It was difficult to choose only 7 questions for Stephen, but lucky for us, we will get to soak up his wealth of knowledge for one week on Unsettled Costa Rica this May 23rd – 30th.

 - Who the f* is Stephen Brooks?
 And are you, you?